-This solution creates an automatic documentation of your integration artifacts by generating PDF documents in plain text describing your SAP Cloud Platform Integration iFlow / OData Service.
+This solution creates an automatic documentation of your integration artifacts by generating PDF documents in plain text describing your SAP Cloud Integration iFlow / OData Service.

 - Administrative Information (Metadata), Configuration Parameters, Descriptions, Service Endpoints

 - Message Processing Sequence Flow listing all Integration Processes with Objects, Names and Settings/Values (based on BPMN)